 Science was my first love.
 By the age of five I was making pressed flower books.
 I spent my childhood going to places in my village where I could find ponds with newts and frog’s spawn; feeding hedgehogs in the garden; wading through buttercup fields when the buttercups came higher than my waist.
-At age 12 I had built a hide in a tree to observe frogs that gathered at a remote pond; the summerhouse was my lab for experiments and observations under the microscope; I dug a garden pond for frogs; and I was growing crystals with chemistry sets.
+At age 12 I built a hide in a tree to observe frogs that gathered at a remote pond in the spring; I dug a pond in the garden for frogs; the summerhouse was my lab for experiments and observations of pond water under the microscope; and I was growing crystals with chemistry sets.

-At school I was bottom in the classes for reeding, riting and rithmitik; I also had trouble with spelling.
+At school I was bottom of the class for reeding, riting and rithmitik; I also had trouble with spelling.
 But I was top in biology and art.
 At age 12 my reading and understanding of biology was at university level.
-I did manage to pass the other subjects by making a huge effort so I could do ‘A levels’ and scrape through so I could go to university, actually Oxford Poly which later became Oxford Brookes University.
+I did manage to pass the other subjects by making a huge effort so I could do ‘A levels’.
+I scraped through these so I could go to university, actually Oxford Poly which later became Oxford Brookes University.

-I went to study for a degree in biology and environmental biology.
+I started studying for a degree in biology and environmental biology.
 However, I didn’t enjoy trying to measure leeches in a lab and I found the statistical deviation of leeches not just gross but also boring.
 Work in a biology lab was not for me.
-I dramatically decided to leave, but was persuaded to stay by a tutor, but change my course.
+I dramatically decided to leave, but was persuaded to stay by a tutor, and change my course.
 I changed my modular degree course to anthropology and sociology.
 Thus, I graduated with a BSc Hons degree in these two subjects.

 At the time anthropology and sociology linked up with my desire to travel and focus on people and ‘what makes them tick’.
-I continued studying sociology in France at Aix-en-Provence University getting a DEUG, licence and maitrise – this is a masters degree in 1990.
+I continued studying sociology in France at Aix-en-Provence University getting a DEUG, licence and maitrise – which is a masters degree, in 1990.

 University in England taught me a journalistic, defending-my-point-view approach to issues, while sociology in France gave me a formal, theoretical approach to learning albeit based on Marxism.
 What I discovered was that I enjoyed the analysis of theories.
 I could do this with ease because I could visualize a theory and watch it unfurl and happen before my mind’s eye.
 Then I only had to describe for others what was happening in order to bring out meaning and a new understanding.